Each bowl is shaped by hand on a small lathe in my workshop — a slow, considered process that lets the wood decide its own character.

 I don’t mass-produce.
 Each bowl is one of a kind, made by hand, start to finish.

 Every bowl is turned by hand.
-No two are alike — each is shaped by the particular piece of wood and the decisions made in the moment at the wheel.
+No two are alike — each is shaped by the particular piece of wood and the decisions made in the moment at the lathe.
+I use traditional, high-speed steel tools made in the UK and sand bowls down to 600 grit.
+I use a broad range of woods, but cherry, walnut, maple, sapele, ash, and olive are among the more satisfying to work with.

 Most of my bowls are finished with Rubio Monocoat, a penetrating oil-wax formula that enhances the wood’s natural figure and colour without building up a thick surface film.